-Copaxone (glatiramer acetate injection) is a disease-modifying therapy that the U.S. Food and Drug Administration (FDA) approved for the treatment of relapsing forms of multiple sclerosis (MS).
+Copaxone (glatiramer acetate injection) is a disease-modifying therapy approved by the U.S. Food and Drug Administration (FDA) for the treatment of relapsing forms of multiple sclerosis (MS).
 This includes clinically isolated syndrome (CIS), relapsing-remitting multiple sclerosis (RRMS), and active secondary progressive multiple sclerosis (SPMS).
-Teva Pharmaceuticals is marketing the treatment.
+Teva Pharmaceuticals markets the treatment.

 How does Copaxone work?

 MS is a progressive neurodegenerative disorder in which the immune system mistakenly targets the myelin protein.
 Myelin is the main component of the protective sheath that insulates nerve fibers.
 This triggers inflammation and causes damage to the brain and spinal cord, leading to a wide range of symptoms.

 Copaxone is a small synthetic protein that mimics a fragment of myelin.
 It consists of four amino acids, the building blocks of proteins, that make up myelin.